Preference Goal Tuning: Post-Training as Latent Control for Frozen Policies: Experiment Results

 \subsection{Behaviour Cloning Results}

 This baseline employs behavior cloning, trained exclusively on positive samples, without the inclusion of negative data or preference learning.
-We present results for both tuning soft prompt and the full parameters (Table \ref{tab:BC}).
+We present results for both tuning the latent goal only and the full parameters (Table \ref{tab:BC}).